cyberark/ansible-isp-collection/docs/cyberark_user.md

             - This password must meet the password policy requirements.
             - This parameter is required when state is present -- Add User.
         type: str
-    new_password:
+    password:
         description:
+            - The password that the user will use to log on for the first time.
-            - The user updated password.
-Make sure that this password meets the password policy requirements.
+            - This password must meet the password policy requirements.
+            - Not required for PKI or LDAP.
         type: str
-    email:
+    authentication_method:
         description:
-            - The user email address.
+            - The user authentication method.
         type: str
-    first_name:
+        choices: [AuthTypePass, AuthTypeRadius, AuthTypeLDAP]
+    change_pass_on_next_logon:
         description:
+            - Whether or not the user must change their password in their next logon.
+        type: bool
+        default: false
+    password_never_expires:
+        description:
+            - Password never expires.
+        type: bool
+        default: false
+    domain_name:
+        description:
-            - The user first name.
+            - The name of the user domain.
         type: str
-    last_name:
+    member_type:
         description:
-            - The user last name.
+            - The type of member.
         type: str
-    change_password_on_the_next_logon:
-        description:
-            - Whether or not the user must change their password in their next logon.
-        type: bool
-        default: false
     expiry_date:
         description:
             - The date and time when the user account will expire and become disabled.
         type: str
-    user_type_name:
+    user_type:
         description:
             - The type of user.
             - The parameter defaults to C(EPVUser).
         type: str
-    disabled:
+    non_authorized_interfaces:
         description:
+            - The CyberArk interfaces that this user is not authorized to use.
+        type: list
+        elements: str
+    enable_user:
+        description:
             - Whether or not the user will be disabled.
         type: bool
-        default: false
+        default: true
     location:
         description:
             - The Vault Location for the user.